swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Study Design

-"Think aloud" tests for systems with a high functionality saturation benefit from at least five test subjects or more [@Nielsen_Participants_1994].
-The feature spectrum of the RP debugger prototype was small, which is why we decided to work with a subject population of three individuals.
+"Think aloud" tests for high functionality systems benefit from at least five test subjects or more [@Nielsen_Participants_1994].
+The feature spectrum of the RP debugger prototype was small, hence the probability of finding major usability issues without a large subject population sufficient high enough.
+This is why we decided to work with three individual subjects.

 Participants, recruited via Twitter, were required to have worked with RxJS during the past year and use vscode as their primary IDE.
 We sent out a PDF containing a short briefing and a prototype description a week before the actual test session.
 The briefing contained information about software requirements (Zoom, Node.js, npm/Yarn, and vscode) and details on what the subjects might encounter during their test session.
 Here, we emphasized the importance of "think aloud" [@Boren_Ramey_2000; @Norgaard_Hornbaek_2006], the practice of continuously verbalizing thoughts without reasoning about them.

 ### Study Execution

 At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
-Also, we gave a short introduction to the code base they just received.
+Also, we gave a scripted introduction to the code base they just received.

 Once the participants had everything set up, they worked for 25 minutes, resolving any bugs in the provided web application.